btcid/indodax-official-api-docs/INDODAX-TradeAPI-2.md

 >   - **Wallet Address**: Must contain only letters, numbers, colons (:), periods (.), underscores (_), and hyphens (-).
 >   - **Username**: Must contain only letters, numbers, underscores (_), and hyphens (-), with a minimum length of 4 characters.
 > - Wallet Address and Username Whitelisting adds an additional layer of protection by ensuring funds can only be withdrawn to pre-approved wallet addresses or INDODAX accounts, even if the API Key is compromised.
+> - After users regenerate API keys, coin withdrawals via API will only be available after 24 hours.
+During that period, users can still make coin withdrawals via website and mobile app.
 > - Users should keep their whitelist configurations up to date whenever server IPs or withdrawal destinations change.
 > - IDR withdrawal must be made to a bank account registered under the same name as the KYC-verified account holder.